 I landed in Dhaka at 2:00am and quite frankly, my mission did not get off to a good start.
 As soon as I walked out of the airport, I was literally kidnapped.
 Sure, my guide book had warned that “if you arrive in Dhaka after sunset, remain in the airport until sunrise” but guide books are full of so many useless warnings that I simply ignored it.

 Here’s what happened.
 I was approached by a crowd of fifteen taxi drivers, all yelling and tugging at me, wanting me to choose them to be my driver.
-Eventually, I chose a middle-aged man who knew a handful of English words.
+After a few minutes, I chose a middle-aged man who knew a handful of English words.
 He grabbed my backpack and led me through the parking lot to his vehicle.

 I jumped in the back seat, welcoming the quiet.
 Unfortunately, the quiet lasted for two brief seconds, when the doors opened and four more taxi drivers entered the car.
 And then they locked the doors.
 There I sat, wedged in between two burly, unsmiling Bangladeshi men, with a driver and two more suspicious looking individuals sitting in the front seat.
 At first I wasn’t too worried, until I realized that nobody seemed to care where I wanted to go.